-Up until now we have avoided discussing the $H_0$ tension and assumed that any alternative cosmological model would not deviate from $\Lambda$CDM at $z\sim0$, based on the observational argument that $\Lambda$CDM describes local observational data well and is also supported by non-parametric reconstructions.
-However, this no deviation condition, cf., \cref{eq:present}, is stricter than necessary, as observational evidence suggests that it is essentially the functional form of ${3H^2_{\Lambda\rm CDM}(z)=\rho_{\rm m,0}(1+z)^3+\rho_{\Lambda}}$ that is favored by local data.
-This suggests that, the reference model from which the deviations are defined, can be taken to be any model that is compatible with CMB data while agreeing with the functional form of $\Lambda$CDM exactly or approximately in the vicinity of the present-time of the universe, instead of the exact $\Lambda$CDM model itself.
-Such models can be compatible with both CMB and local $H_0$ measurements at the same time, see e.g., Ref.~\cite{Akarsu:2019hmw,Akarsu:2021fol}.
+Up until now we have avoided discussing the $H_0$ tension and assumed that any alternative cosmological model would not deviate from $\Lambda$CDM at $z\sim0$ based on the observational argument that $\Lambda$CDM describes local observational data well and is also supported by nonparametric reconstructions.
+However, this no deviation condition [cf. \cref{eq:present}] is stricter than necessary, because it is essentially the functional form of ${3H^2_{\Lambda\rm CDM}(z)=\rho_{\rm m,0}(1+z)^3+\rho_{\Lambda}}$ that is favored by local data.
+This suggests that the reference model from which the deviations are defined can be taken to be any model that is compatible with CMB data while agreeing with the functional form of $\Lambda$CDM exactly or approximately in the vicinity of the present-time of the Universe, instead of the exact $\Lambda$CDM model itself.
+Such models can be compatible with both CMB and local $H_0$ measurements at the same time, see e.g., Refs.~\cite{Akarsu:2019hmw,Akarsu:2021fol,Akarsu:2022typ}.
 Even the requirement of this functional form can be relaxed and the well-known CPL parametrization and $w$CDM model can be used for the reference model, in which case $\psi(z)$ being an admissible wavelet is not a necessary condition but an analytically compelling case.
-However, it is possible that strict observational constraints from BAO data, prevent these models from occupying the part of their parameter space that allows them to simultaneously fit the CMB and $H_0$ measurements.
+Even though the functional form of such alternative reference models allows them to simultaneously fit the CMB and $H_0$ measurements, it is possible that strict observational constraints from BAO data prevent these models from occupying the part of their parameter space required for this simultaneous agreement.
 If these models are taken to be the reference model, the $H_0$ tension may also be resolved within our wavelet framework; more importantly, if the observational success of these models were held back by the BAO data, the use of wavelets may resurrect them by letting them fit the BAO data without compromising their successful description of the CMB and $H_0$ observations.